punica-box/tutorialtoken-box/README.md

     return True
 ```

-## 5. Run your DApp
+## 5. Run your dApp

-At this point, you can run the DApp in your browser:
+At this point, you can run the dApp in your browser:

 ```shell
 python tutorial_token.py
 ```

-- If everything goes smoothly, your DApp will run on http://127.0.0.1:5001/.
+- If everything goes smoothly, your dApp will run on http://127.0.0.1:5001/.

 - If you want to quit it, you can press CTRL+C or close the terminal.

 ![Token Dapp](img/DXTokenDapp.png)

-## 6. Use your DApp
+## 6. Use your dApp

 ### 6.1.
 Information Query